Xza85hrf/COCO-Annotation-Mask-Generator/README.md

 Replace mask_generator.py with the name of your Python script, and replace /path/to/coco_dir, /path/to/image_dir, and /path/to/output_dir with the actual paths to your COCO annotations directory, image directory, and output directory, respectively.
 The --num-workers 4 part is optional and specifies that 4 workers should be used for parallel processing.
 If you don't provide this argument, the script will use 4 workers by default.

 Requirements:
-Python 3
+Python 3,
-OpenCV
+OpenCV,
-NumPy
+NumPy,
-pycocotools
+pycocotools,
 You can install the required Python packages using pip: pip install opencv-python numpy pycocotools